NixOS/nixos-weekly/content/2018/10-arch64-builders-nixops-alternative-optimized-docker-layers-hercules-ci.rst

 - `krops as an alternative to NixOps`_

-  NixOps the official DevOps tool of NixOS is nice, but it has some flaws. krops is an alternative to NixOps trying to solve some of theses flaws.
+  NixOps, the official DevOps tool of NixOS, is nice but it has some flaws. krops is an alternative to NixOps trying to solve some of theses flaws.

 .. _`krops as an alternative to NixOps`: https://tech.ingolf-wagner.de/nixos/krops/

-- `developer friendly backdoor to VM tests infrastructure`_
+- `Developer friendly backdoor to VM tests infrastructure`_

-.. _`developer friendly backdoor to VM tests infrastructure`: https://github.com/NixOS/nixpkgs/pull/47418
+.. _`Developer friendly backdoor to VM tests infrastructure`: https://github.com/NixOS/nixpkgs/pull/47418

 - `Optimising Docker Layers for Better Caching with Nix`_